 The Hutton Junior Fisheries Biology Program is a full-time commitment in which students are required to work for full time (approx. 40 hrs per week) for eight weeks.
 Hutton Scholars must turn in bi-weekly timesheets over the course of their internship as well as a mid-summer report and final report to receive full payment for their time participating in the Hutton Program.

 - Applications will be open: December 15th, 2019-February 16th, 2020

 - If you have any questions, please contact AFS Educational Program Coordinator, Mary Webb Banning, by email [email protected] or phone (301) 897-8616 x204.

 Application to the program is open to all current high school sophomores, juniors and seniors regardless of race, creed, or gender.
 We highly encourage students from minority backgrounds to submit applications to the Hutton Program.

 Note: Students who have participated in the Hutton Program before are no longer eligible to apply.
 Students must be a resident of the United States, Canada or Mexico to be eligible to participate in the program.

-If you are selected into the program and AFS staff cannot match you with a suitable mentor, we are unable to offer you an internship.
+While AFS staff works with our countless connections to place each Hutton Scholar with a suitable mentor for the summer, if you are selected into the program and AFS staff cannot match you with a suitable mentor, we are unable to offer you an internship position.
 We encourage both students and mentors to recruit participants for the program to ensure each accepted student will be matched with a mentor.